Please enable JavaScript to ensure auto alt text generation works properly

 2. Continuous learning and improvement

 To keep job descriptions relevant and effective, stay abreast of evolving best practices in inclusive hiring.
 Regularly updating descriptions with current language norms and cultural considerations showcases an ongoing commitment to diversity.
-This approach ensures that job postings continue to attract a wide range of applicants.
+This approach ensures that job postings continue to attract a wide range of candidates.